When Caring Becomes Too Heavy: Therapy for Compassion Fatigue

 – Feeling spiritually dry or far from God

-If any of these resonate, you’re not alone.
-And you’re not failing.
-You’re a human being with limits and your soul is asking for care.
+If any of these resonate, I hope you validated in reading this list.
+It’s not your fault, and you’re not failing.
+You’re a human being who loves greatly.
+And its also important to get in touch with your limits because your soul is asking for care.

 Why Caregivers Are Especially Vulnerable